15. IPU host embeddings¶

 This option is experimental, and may be changed or removed in future releases.

 15.3.1.
-Partitioning strategies¶
+Partitioning strategies

 When using IPU embeddings in remote buffers together with data-parallel replication, the embedding table is not duplicated for each replica.
 Instead, a single copy of the table is shared between replicas to make the most of available memory.
-However, each replica only has access to a distinct memory space so the table is partitioned into chunks between the replicas (this holds even on hardware platforms like the DSS-8440 server where IPUs share physical external memory).
+However, each replica only has access to a distinct memory space so the table is partitioned into chunks between the replicas (this holds even on hardware platforms where IPUs share physical external memory).

 The way the table is split between the memory attached to each replica